Gareth Jones (journalist)

 Gareth Richard Vaughan Jones (13 August 1905 – 12 August 1935) was a Welsh journalist who in March 1933 first reported in the Western world, without equivocation and under his own name, the existence of the Soviet famine of 1930–1933, including the Holodomor and the Asharshylyk.
 (Note: Timothy Snyder 2010, Bloodlands: Europe Between Hitler and Stalin: "The basic facts of mass hunger and death, although sometimes reported in the European and American press, never took on the clarity of an undisputed event.
 Almost no one claimed that Stalin meant to starve Ukrainians to death; even Adolf Hitler preferred to blame the Marxist system.
 It was controversial to note that starvation was taking place at all.
 Gareth Jones did so in a handful of newspaper articles; it seems that he was the only one to do so in English under his own name… Though the journalists knew less than the diplomats, most of them understood that millions were dying from hunger. … Aside from Jones, the only journalist to file serious reports in English was Malcolm Muggeridge, writing anonymously for the Manchester Guardian.
 He wrote that the famine was "one of the most monstrous crimes in history, so terrible that people in the future will scarcely be able to believe that it happened.")

-Jones had reported anonymously in The Times in 1931 on starvation in Soviet Ukraine and Southern Russia.
+Jones had reported anonymously in The Times in 1931 on starvation in both Soviet Russia and Soviet Ukraine.
 After his third visit to the Soviet Union, he issued a press release under his own name in Berlin on 29 March 1933 describing the widespread famine in detail.
 Reports by Malcolm Muggeridge, writing in 1933 as an anonymous correspondent, appeared contemporaneously in the Manchester Guardian; his first anonymous article specifying famine in the Soviet Union was published on 25 March 1933.

 After being banned from re-entering the Soviet Union, Jones journeyed to the Far East to report on the Japanese invasion of Manchuria.
-He was kidnapped by Chinese bandits and murdered in 1935 while investigating in Japanese-occupied Inner Mongolia; his murder is suspected by some, albeit without evidence, to be the work of the Soviet secret police, the NKVD.
+Ignoring warnings from the British Embassy of their presence, he was kidnapped by Chinese bandits and murdered in 1935 while investigating in Japanese-occupied Inner Mongolia; his murder is suspected by some to be the work of the Soviet secret police, the NKVD.
 Upon his death, former British prime minister David Lloyd George said, "He had a passion for finding out what was happening in foreign lands wherever there was trouble, and in pursuit of his investigations he shrank from no risk. … Nothing escaped his observation, and he allowed no obstacle to turn from his course when he thought that there was some fact, which he could obtain.
 He had the almost unfailing knack of getting at things that mattered."